chromium/chromium/fuchsia_webengine/README.md

-# Chromium-based Fuchsia services
+# Fuchsia WebEngine and Runners
-This directory contains implementation code for various Fuchsia services living in the Chromium repository.
-To build Chromium on Fuchsia, check this [documentation](../docs/fuchsia/build_instructions.md).
+This directory contains implementation code for Fuchsia WebEngine and code specifically related to it, including the Runners that use it.

+For general information about building Chromium on Fuchsia, see this [documentation](../docs/fuchsia/build_instructions.md).

 [TOC]